Molecular Biology Laboratory: Advanced Genetic and Infectious Disease Diagnostics at Eurofins Biomnis Ireland

 Referral Tests

-Eurofins Biomnis Ireland work closely with their sister molecular laboratories in France and Italy which allows us to offer an extensive range of additional tests for the detection of genetic and infectious diseases.
-If you cannot find the test on our A-Z test guide on the website, please visit our sister laboratories -
+Eurofins Biomnis Ireland work closely with their sister molecular laboratory in France which allows us to offer an extensive range of additional tests for the detection of genetic and infectious diseases.
+If you cannot find the test on our A-Z test guide on the website, please visit our sister laboratory:

 French Test Guide: https://www.eurofins-biomnis.com/en/services/test-guide/